Toronto Maple Leafs: The first dynasty (1940s)

-The Maple Leafs beat the Red Wings in the 1945 Finals.
+The Maple Leafs beat the Red Wings in the 1945 Final.
 They won the first three games, with goaltender McCool recording consecutive shutouts.
-However, in a reversal of the 1942 finals, the Red Wings won the next three games.
+However, in a reversal of the 1942 Final, the Red Wings won the next three games.
 The Leafs were able to win the series, winning the seventh game by the score of 2–1 to prevent a complete reversal of the series played three years ago.

 After the end of the war, players who had enlisted were beginning to return to their teams.
-With Apps and Broda regaining their form, the Maple Leafs beat the first-place Canadiens in the 1947 finals.
+With Apps and Broda regaining their form, the Maple Leafs beat the first-place Canadiens in the 1947 Final.
 To bolster their centre depth, the Leafs acquired Cy Thomas and Max Bentley in the following off-season.
-With these key additions, the Leafs were able to win a second consecutive Stanley Cup, sweeping the Red Wings in the 1948 finals.
+With these key additions, the Leafs were able to win a second consecutive Stanley Cup, sweeping the Red Wings in the 1948 Final.
 With their victory in 1948, the Leafs moved ahead of Montreal as the team having won the most Stanley Cups in League history.
-Apps announced his retirement following the 1948 finals, with Ted Kennedy replacing him as the team's captain.
-Under a new captaincy, the Leafs managed to make it to the 1949 finals, facing the Red Wings, who had finished the season with the best overall record.
+Apps announced his retirement following the 1948 Final, with Ted Kennedy replacing him as the team's captain.
+Under a new captaincy, the Leafs managed to make it to the 1949 Final, facing the Red Wings, who had finished the season with the best overall record.
 However, the Leafs went on to win their third consecutive Cup, sweeping the Red Wings in four games.
 This brought the total of Detroit's playoff game losses against the Leafs to eleven.
-The Red Wings were able to end this losing streak in the following post-season, eliminating Toronto in the 1950 NHL playoffs.
+The Red Wings were able to end this losing streak in the following postseason, eliminating Toronto in the 1950 NHL playoffs.